 Wentzville, MO Personal Injury Law Firm

 Premises liability attorneys in Wentzville, MO.
-Property managers in Wentzville, MO have an obligation to take reasonable steps to prevent people who enter the premises from becoming hurt.
-But too often, they fail in that responsibility, and innocent people who did nothing wrong get hurt.
-If you or a loved one was injured on someone else's property, you need experienced Wentzville, MO premises liability attorneys to fight for your rights.
-At Halvorsen Klote, our attorneys are dedicated to leveling the playing field between large corporations and insurance companies and everyday people every day.
-We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or fill out our online form for a free case review.
+Property owners in Wentzville, MO have a duty to take reasonable steps to prevent injuries on the premises.
+But too often, they fail in that responsibility, and good people are injured through no fault of their own.
+If you or a loved one was injured on someone else's property, you need experienced Wentzville, MO premises liability attorneys to get you the maximum compensation you deserve.
+At Halvorsen Klote, our attorneys are committed to offering injury victims the same high-quality legal representation as large corporations and insurance companies.
+We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a free consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state tend to be comparable in regards to property ownership and management: A property owner has a duty to warn against or fix a "dangerous condition" they either knew of or should have been aware of through reasonable diligence.
-If they neglect that obligation, they can be held accountable for any injuries sustained because of the dangerous condition.
+The laws in each state tend to be comparable in regards to property ownership and management: A property owner has an obligation to inform people of or fix a "dangerous condition" they either knew of or should have been aware of through reasonable care.
+If they neglect that responsibility, they can be held accountable for any injuries sustained because of the dangerous condition.

-The states do differ in one very important aspect, and it concerns the duty of care property owners must give different categories of visitors.
+The states are different in one very important aspect, and it concerns the duty of care owed to different categories of visitors.